John Erskine, Earl of Mar (1675–1732): 1715 rising

-The Battle of Sheriffmuir, a pivotal engagement in the Jacobite uprising.
-The battle's outcome, while technically inconclusive, showcased strategic aspects of Mar's leadership and the valour of his forces.
-Mar's army, demonstrating commendable skill and courage, achieved significant tactical successes during the battle.
-The right wing of his Jacobite forces, notably comprising Clan Donald, the Macleans, and the Breadalbane Campbells, displayed remarkable prowess.
-They effectively overpowered the Hanoverian left wing, a testament to their discipline and fighting spirit under Mar's command.
+The Battle of Sheriffmuir was considered inconclusive but is said to have showcased strategic aspects of Mar's leadership and the bravery of his forces that helped them achieve significant tactical successes.
+The success of the right flank of Mar's Jacobite forces, which included Clan Donald, the Macleans, and the Breadalbane Campbells in overpowering the Hanoverian left flank was attributed to their discipline and fighting spirit under Mar's command.

-The encounter was characterized by its unique dynamics, with both armies experiencing victories and defeats on different flanks.
+The encounter was characterised by its unique dynamics, with both armies experiencing victories and defeats on different flanks.
 The end of the battle, marked by the onset of night, left both sides in a state of uncertainty about the outcome.
 Notably, Mar's forces had inflicted heavier casualties on the Hanoverians, a point often overshadowed by the battle's overall ambiguity.
-Although exact casualty numbers are uncertain, it is generally accepted that around 600 soldiers were killed in total during the battle.
-The Government forces, comprising 960 dragoons and 2,200 infantry, suffered approximately 700 casualties.
-On the Jacobite side, with 807 horse and 6,290 foot soldiers, around 250 casualties were recorded.
+Exact casualty figures are uncertain, with some historians estimating that each side lost between 300 and 400 troops.
+The government forces, comprising 960 dragoons and 2,200 infantry, suffered as many as 1,000 casualties.
+On the Jacobite side, with 807 horse and 6,290 foot soldiers, around 250 casualties were recorded, though some sources claim as many as 1,500 Jacobite deaths.